AstroLepton/planet-formation-in-protoplanetary-disk-processing-4-simulation/README.md

 ## Overview

-This simulation recreates the fascinating process of planet formation, starting from microscopic dust particles and evolving into a complete planetary system.
+This simulation recreates the  process of planet formation, starting from microscopic dust particles and evolving into a complete planetary system.
 It incorporates realistic physics including gravitational interactions, gas dynamics, magnetic fields, and complex collision outcomes.

 ## Physics Engine